 Nevertheless, this research is very new.
 More studies are needed to explore the link between artificial sweeteners and changes in gut bacteria.

-Bottom Line: Preliminary evidence suggests artificial sweeteners like saccharin may affect gut bacteria and increase the risk of certain diseases.
+Summary Preliminary evidence suggests artificial sweeteners like saccharin may affect gut bacteria and increase the risk of certain diseases.